SteeshMcK/project-1/README.md

 # Instructions
 ---
-# From Original Project Repository
+# From Original Project Repository [Found here.](https://volksrat71.github.io/project-1/project-1/index.html)
 # project-1
 :motorway: A front-end only application used for the indecisive traveler!
 Input the required fields and "Load Up, Bud!".
 The website will return an attraction in the beautiful Pacific Northwest!  👍